Possible womxn 5/12 Jenn – labeled too big her whole life

 School was never easy for Jenn either.
 Elementary, middle, high school and college.
-It started off as teasing in the younger years, and once college came around, well you can guess… adolescent boys can kind of be the worst.
-Sorry any guy form the ages of 18-22.
+It started off as teasing in the younger years and once college came around, well you can guess… adolescent boys can kind of be the worst.
+Sorry any guy form the age of 18-22.
 You just need a little more time in life to fully understand.
 The real world needs to smack you around a little bit first.

 “It’s been a long, long road of dealing with stuff like that.” -Jenn

 When Jenn says long road, she means long road.
 She has dealt with the unnecessary and definitely unsolicited comments for many years.
 Once she got out of college she thought to herself,

 “Hey, we’re adults now, this should be way easier.” -Jenn